robstave/angular2-training/session-three/page1.md

 # Starting the project

 We will be touching on parts of angular2 while building a simple application.
-The project we are working on will be using angular-cli to build the project and bootstrap.
+The project we are working on will be using _angular-cli_ to build the project and [bootstrap](http://getbootstrap.com/) assist with the css.

-So lets start this project in a similar manner as before with angular-cli and walk through the steps to integrate boostrap as well.
+So lets start this project in a similar manner as before with angular-cli and walk through the steps to integrate bootstrap as well.

-Create a directory and check the angular cli version to make sure we have installed that properly.
+Create a directory and check the angular cli version from bash/cygwin to make sure we have installed the module properly.

 ```bash
 $ ng -v